iracheta97/ECONOMICS/README.md

   The economic analysis also uses the Wind Resource Data calculated in the folder "COMPARACIÓN BASES DE DATOS DEL VIENTO"

   - The main file of this folder is called WIND RESOURCE.m

+  - The Wind Resource database can be otained in "WDCERTE.rar"